On Sundays in church, communion is distributed, the organ is played, and hymns are sung. A classic Heise observation.

-A man sits at a long table and waits.
-We would like to know what he is waiting for.
-But something is happening.
-Something is coming towards him, getting closer and closer, giggling and squeaking, wiggling, becoming more and more numerous, turning the corner, dragging passers-by with them, and then: “FLATSCH”!
+A man is sitting at a long table, waiting.
+We’d love to know what for.
+But something is brewing.
+Something is coming towards him, getting closer and closer; it giggles and squeaks, wobbles – there are more and more of them – they round the corner, sweeping passers-by along with them, and then: “FLATSCH”!
+It was found on the DVD “HfG Trash Filme” and, in our editorial opinion, was quite rightly included in this collection.

 Lost and rediscovered Super 8 footage from the World Trade Center.
 A cautious approach to appropriation.